sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 #### Choose Image Catalog

 By default, **Choose Image Catalog** is set to the default image catalog that is provided with Cloudbreak.
 If you would like to use a different image catalog, you must first create and register it.
-For more information, refer to [Custom Images](images.md).
+For complete instructions, refer to [Custom Images](images.md).

 **Related Links**
 [Custom Images](images.md)

+#### Prewarmed Images

+By default, Cloudbreak uses prewarmed images, which include the operating system, as well as Ambari [version] and HDP [version].
+If you would like to use different Ambari and HDP versions, use the base image instead of a prewarmed image.
+Refer to [Base Images](#base-images).

 #### Base Images

-The **Base Image** option allows you to choose a custom image, and customize Ambari and HDP version used.
+Select the **Base Image** option if you would like to:

+* Use custom Ambari and HDP versions and/or
+* Choose a previously created custom base image

 <div class="note">
     <p class="first admonition-title">Supported Ambari and HDP Versions</p>